mscansian/reviewsapi/README.md

 ## Using the API ##

 ### Authentication ###
 The API uses a Token to authenticate users.
-When you access it for the first time you need to provide your credentials to fetch the token.
-On subsequest requests you can use the token as an HTTP header to authenticate your user agains the service.
+When you access it for the first time, you need to provide your credentials to fetch the token.
+On subsequest requests, you can use the token as an HTTP header to authenticate your user agains the service.
 Tokens are unique per user and do not expire.

-To retrieve your user token you need to make a POST request to *http://localhost/auth/* with the following json payload
+To retrieve your user token, you need to make a POST request to *http://localhost/auth/* with the following json payload

     {